Odia diaspora: Geographic distribution

 Although the total Odia population is unclear, 2001 Census of India puts the population of Odisha at around 36 million.
 There are smaller Odia communities in the neighbouring states of West Bengal, Jharkhand and Chhattisgarh.
 Most Odias in West Bengal live in the districts of Midnapore and Bankura.
 Surat in Gujarat also has a large Odia population, primarily diamond workers in the southern district of Ganjam.
 Bengaluru and Hyderabad have sizable Odia population due to an IT boom in late 2000s.
 Some Odias have migrated to Bangladesh where they are known as Bonaz community.

-While the southern part of the state has inter migration within the country, the northern part of the state has migration towards the middle east and the Western world.
+While the southern part of the state has inter migration within the country, the northern part of the state has migration towards the Middle East and the Western world.
 Balasore and cuttack are known as immigration centers of Odisha.
 Most of the Odia population abroad originates predominantly from the northern district of Balasore followed by Cuttack and Bhadrak.
 The migrants who work within the country predominantly originate from Ganjam and Puri districts.

-While most American Odias prior to 1980 came from Balasore, Sambalpur and Cuttack, increased demand for software engineers and adoption have brought Odias from other areas.
+While most Australian Odias prior to 1980 came from Balasore, Sambalpur and Cuttack, increased demand for software engineers and adoption have brought Odias from other areas.

 Migration to the United Kingdom has been recorded since 1935, where mostly people from Balasore in undivided Bengal province went to work to United Kingdom and thereafter continuing a chain migration very predominant then, and continues to this day.
 Most British Odias have obtained British citizenship.

-In the late 2000s many Odias, predominantly from Balasore and Cuttack, went to the US East coast to study and to work.
+In the late 2000s many Odias, predominantly from Balasore and Cuttack, went to Europe to study and to work.
 This resulted in chain migration, predominantly from Balasore and Cuttack.

 During 2009 construction boom in Saudi Arabia, the UAE and Qatar, Odias predominantly from Balasore, Bhadrak and Cuttack migrated to the area to earn high salaries in the IT and construction sectors.

 International organizations

-There are various Odia organizations serving the diaspora in Canada, The United Kingdom, The United States, Singapore and other countries such as: The Odisha Society of Canada, The Odisha Society of the UK (OSUK), The Odisha Society Of the Americas (OSA) and the Norway Odia Community, the Odia Society Of Singapore (OSS) and Pravasi Odia Vikas Samiti (POVS).
+There are various Odia organizations serving the diaspora in Canada, the United Kingdom, Republic of Ireland, the United States, Singapore and other countries such as: The Odisha Society of Canada, Odisha Society of United Kingdom (OSUK), Odia Society of Ireland (OSI), the Odisha Society of the Americas (OSA) the Norway Odia Community and the Odia Society Of Singapore (OSS).

 Other organizations safeguarding Odia culture abroad include the Shri Jagannath Temple Trust, Canada.

 Beside these country-level organizations, there has been attempts to unite all the NROs residing abroad to connect via various online communities.
 Pravasi Odia is one such online community.
 Additionally, the virtual Global Odia Mahotsav 2020 event took place in co-operation with multiple Odia organizations, with the aim of advancing international co-operation and development in Odisha.